GuillaumeMougeot/biom3d/README.md

 Once your model is trained, it is ready to use for prediction with the following command:

 ```
-python biom3d/pred.py --bui_dir path/to/base-folder --dir_in path/to/raw/data --dir_out path/of/the/future/predictions
+python biom3d/pred.py --log path/to/base-folder --dir_in path/to/raw/data --dir_out path/of/the/future/predictions
 ```

 For Omero user, you can use the following command to download a Omero Dataset or a Omero Project and to directly run the prediction over this dataset: